Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Background and Related Work

 \textbf{Euclidean Equivariance of Coordinates and Feature Representations}.
 Neural models equipped with roto-translational (Euclidean) invariance or equivariance have been shown to outperform competitors in molecular and point cloud tasks [\cite{townshend2022atom3d, relevanceequi, deng2021vector}].
 Similar results have been extensively reported across different structural tasks of protein modeling [\cite{liueuclidean, jing2021learning}].
 Our proposed model takes advantage of Euclidean equivariance both in processing of coordinates and in its internal feature representations, which are composed of scalars and higher order geometric tensors [\cite{thomas2018tensor, weiler20183d}].

-\textbf{Translation Equivariance of Sequence}: One-dimensional Convolutional Neural Networks (CNNs) have been demonstrated to successfully model protein sequences across a variety of tasks \cite{karydis2017learning, hou2018deepsf, lee2019deepconv, yang2022convolutions}.
+\textbf{Translation Equivariance of Sequence}.
+One-dimensional Convolutional Neural Networks (CNNs) have been demonstrated to successfully model protein sequences across a variety of tasks [\cite{karydis2017learning, hou2018deepsf, lee2019deepconv, yang2022convolutions}].
 These models capture sequence-motif representations that are equivariant to translation of the sequence.
 However, sequential convolution is less common in architectures for protein structures, which are often cast as Graph Neural Networks (GNNs) [\cite{zhang2021graph}].
 Notably, [\cite{fan2022continuous}] proposes a CNN network to model the regularity of one-dimensional sequences along with three-dimensional structures, but they restrict their layout to coarsening.
 In this work, we further integrate geometry into sequence by directly using three-dimensional vector feature representations and transformations in 1D convolutions.
-We use this CNN to investigate an unsupervised autoencoding approach to protein structures.
+We use this CNN to investigate an autoencoding approach to protein structures.

-\textbf{Permutation Invariances of Side-chain Atoms}.
+\textbf{Permutation Invariances of Atomic Order}.
 In order to capture the permutable ordering of atoms, neural models of molecules are often implemented with permutation-invariant GNNs [\cite{wieder2020compact}].
-Nevertheless, protein structures are sequentially ordered, and most standard side-chain atoms are readily orderable, with four exceptions of residues [\cite{jumper2021highly}].
-We use this fact to design an efficient approach to directly model all heavy atoms of proteins, proposing a method to parse atomic positions and symmetries through roto-translational equivariant features.
+Nevertheless, protein structures are sequentially ordered, and most standard side-chain heavy atoms are readily orderable, with exception of four residues [\cite{jumper2021highly}].
+We use this fact to design an efficient approach to directly model all-atom protein structures, introducing a method to parse atomic positions in parallel channels as roto-translational equivariant feature representations.